Get to know PeekMed

 Digital Templating: Always updated

-Other than automatic processes, orthopedic digital templating allows for surgeons to always be up-to-date.
+Other than automating processes, orthopedic digital templating allows surgeons always to be up-to-date.
 New templates and biomedical materials are constantly updated in digital databases, which can be accessed and updated.

 Pokemon GO introduced augmented reality (AR) to the common citizen, importing the cinematic idea we had regarding virtual reality.
-But the technology behind it has serious applications for orthopedics.
+But AR has transcended its gaming origins to become a valuable tool in orthopedic surgery.

 Augmented reality is a display technology that combines the real world with the virtual world.
 It allows digital images or preoperative planning information to be combined with the surgeon’s view of the real world.